aucloud/vcd-postman-collection/docs/README.md

 After installing all the required tools, please checkout this repo and import collection and environment json file to Postman by following below steps:

-1. Navigate to Collections in left panel
+1. Navigate to Collections in left panel.
-1. Import the collections in collections folder
+1. Import the collections in collections folder.
-1. Navigate to Environments in left panel
+1. Navigate to Environments in left panel.
-1. Import the environments in environments folder
+1. Import the environments in environments folder.
-1. Run the collection
+1. Run the collection.

 Before sending the request, please make sure those environment variables are entered correctly: